 - It is the most important snapper nursery area for the west coast of the North Island.

-- In 2019, Kaipara was announced as the first exemplar catchment for the At-risk catchments project which is part of the Action for healthy waterways programme.
+- In 2019, Kaipara was announced as the first exemplar catchment for the At-risk catchments project which is part of the Government's freshwater work programme.

-- Find out about the At-risk catchments project.
+- Find out about the Government freshwater work programme.

 - Ngā Maunga Whakahii o Kaipara Development Trust, Te Rūnanga o Ngāti Whātua and Te Uri o Hau Settlement Trust (together they take the name ‘Kaipara Uri’)